 It may also stimulate a combination of potential benefits.
 Every day, research continues to observe the countless health advantages of hemp.
 Unsurprisingly, since it comes from hemp, cannabigerol might provide a variety of positive properties, too.

-For users with chronic pain, inflammation, or other ailments, smoking CBG flower might be a completely different experience.
-Instead of the subtle factors it provides, the benefits are clearer.
+For users with chronic pain, inflammation, or other ailments, smoking CBG flower or using some drops of CBG oil under the tongue might offer a completely different experience.
+Instead of the subtle factors it provides, the benefits are even clearer.

 1. Stimulate Your Appetite

-Like we mentioned in the past blog, cannabigerol has the potential to stimulate appetite.
-That means smoking on some CBG flower might give you the appetite you’ve been looking for.
+Cannabigerol has the potential to stimulate appetite.
+That means CBG might give you the appetite you’ve been looking for.
 Though the clinical trial was done on rats, it gives us a good idea as to what it can do for humans, too.

 In short, CBG might help you eat.
 Of course, you won’t get the blazed-out munchies you might get from THC.
 Again, CBG doesn’t get you high.
 It could, however, perk up that appetite you’ve been neglecting.